rahulpaudel/.github.io/_pages/about.md

   - /about.html
 ---

-## Click on the tabs above to view the full details for each project ##
+## Click on the tab above to view the full details for the project ##

-Each of the projects I chose to showcase are related to real-world problems I would like to solve.
-My interests are in entertainment data and social issues that I've worked to solve in my internship experience.
-Below are brief descriptions of the topics I've investigated.
+The current project in this showcase is related to my interest in the use of machine-learning models in entertainment data.
+Future projects will be associated with social issues that I've worked to solve in my internship experience.
+Below is a brief description of the currently showcased project.

 ### Spotify Prediction Model ###